ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 LocalSpecifier := NewLocalEndpoint()
 ~~~

-A single Endpoint Object represents the identity of a network host.
+A single Endpoint object represents the identity of a network host.
 That endpoint
 can be more or less specific depending on which identifiers are set.
 For example,
 an Endpoint that only specifies a hostname may in fact end up corresponding
 to several different IP addresses on different hosts.

-An Endpoint Object can be configured with the following identifiers:
+An Endpoint object can be configured with the following identifiers:

 - Hostname (string):